DanyPalma/TargetingSystem/README.md

 $ python targeting.py <options>
 ```

+To quit or exit the application simply press `q` while the app is in focus.

 ### Options
 There are only a few options but I'll cover them one by one.
 If you don't put any arguments it is the same as putting [all](#all).